jenny-tru/davidjenny/src/pages/faqs.md

 ## Will the ceremony and reception be outdoors/ indoors?
 What’s the weather?

 Both the ceremony and reception are indoors.
 We can’t stress enough that this area sees a wide range of weather from rain to sunshine in minutes.
-Novmeber swings from 73°F / 63°F but please check the weather as it gets closer.
+Novemeber swings from 73°F / 63°F but please check the weather as it gets closer.
+Consider dancing to stay warm if the AC is too strong inside.

 Don't forget to pack a bathing suit for the beach + pool + hot hub if it is hot enough to swim.